What will Maryland do to enforce child support orders?

 For some parents, getting a divorce is an opportunity for a fresh start.
 You are leaving behind an unhappy or unhealthy relationship and seeking a better life for you and your children.
 The courts granted you custody or perhaps your former spouse didn’t seek custody of your children.
 Whatever the situation, you are now expected, on your own, to provide for your children.
 It can be incredibly difficult for people to cover all of the financial requirements of parenthood on their own, especially right after a divorce.
 That’s why the parent who doesn’t get custody should pay child support.

-Maryland looks at a number of factors when setting child support amounts.
+Maryland looks at a number of factors when setting support amounts.
 The income of both parents, as well as special needs of the children, get considered.
 Costs like health care and child care get factored into the final figure.
 For custodial parents, child support represents only a fraction of what it costs to care for children in any given month.
-For non-custodial parents, even a low and reasonable child support payment may seem unfair and burdensome.
+For non-custodial parents, even a low and reasonable payment may seem unfair and burdensome.
 This can lead to a lapse in payment or a refusal to pay even from the earliest stages of divorce.
 These situations may need enforcement efforts.

 Maryland can help enforce child support orders